 Liquor licenced venues are required to display certain signage.

-The sale or supply of liquor to minors under 18 years at bars or nightclubs is illegal, as is liquor consumption by minors on licensed premises.
+The sale or supply of liquor to minors under 18 years at bars is illegal, as is liquor consumption by minors on licensed premises.

-If your nightclub has a gaming licence for poker machines, you will also need to comply with gaming regulations in your state or territory.
+If your bar has a gaming licence for poker machines, you will also need to comply with gaming regulations in your state or territory.

-Nightclubs and bars are unique in the hospitality world when it comes to location.
+Bars are unique in the hospitality world when it comes to location.
 Unlike other businesses, a secret or hidden bar location can add to the mystique.
 Of course, the success of these bars still rely on being in places that are hip enough to warrant it.
-Other bars and nightclubs benefit from being out in the open, easy to find and get to.
+Other bars benefit from being out in the open, easy to find and get to.

 Ideally, you want to be close to public transport or alternative transport options.
 If your patrons need to drive to your location, they’re unlikely to drink much – which isn’t good for business!